#AndMeToo levels the ground for survivors from complex socio-economic backgrounds to voice their concerns and seek advice.

 Promoting Social and Systems Change

-The #AndMeToo Project advocates for the most marginalized women in Canada, who are unable to cope with the social and economic costs of defending their rights in situations of harassment, sexualized violence, or economic coercion at work.
+The #AndMeToo Project advocates for the most marginalized women and gender diverse people in Canada, who are unable to cope with the social and economic costs of defending their rights in situations of harassment, sexualized violence, or economic coercion at work.
 By means of legislative advocacy, legal reform, and test case legislation we drive towards increased awareness of the problem among the legal profession and seek to mobilize sectors of industry that are resistant to organizing.

 - Employment law